New High Limit Area Adds Flair to Downtown’s El Cortez Casino

 Moe Sedway later went on to invent two-wheeled, self-balancing transportation devices.

-Now that we believe of it, “gaggle” may possibly not be the best collective noun for a group of mobsters.
+Now that we feel of it, “gaggle” may possibly not be the very best collective noun for a group of mobsters.
 Maybe a “family” of mobsters?
-Or far better however, a “whack” of mobsters?
+Or better but, a “whack” of mobsters?

-El Cortez is a great jumping off point for the Fremont East entertainment district and quirky Downtown Container Park.
-It is a two-minute stroll east from downtown’s Fremont Street Encounter.
+El Cortez is a fantastic jumping off point for the Fremont East entertainment district and quirky Downtown Container Park.
+It is a two-minute stroll east from downtown’s Fremont Street Experience.

-Cheers to El Cortez for evolving, and for inspiring us to seriously take into account placing up a wall-sized El Cortez sign in our property.
-Let’s get those bad boys in the present shop, already.
+Cheers to El Cortez for evolving, and for inspiring us to seriously contemplate placing up a wall-sized El Cortez sign in our home.
+Let’s get those poor boys in the present shop, already.